Boarding house: History

 Boarding houses were common in most US cities throughout the 19th century and until the 1950s.
-In Boston, in the 1830s, when landlords and their boarders were added up, between one-third and one-half of the city's entire population lived in a boarding house.
-Boarding houses ran from large, purpose-built buildings down to "genteel ladies" who rented a room or two as a way of earning a little extra money.
-Large houses were converted to boarding houses as wealthy families moved to more fashionable neighborhoods.
+In Boston, in the 1830s, when landlords and their boarders were added up, between one third and one half of the city's entire population lived in a boarding house.
+Boarding houses ran from large purpose-built buildings down to "genteel ladies," who rented a room or two as a way of earning a little extra money.
+Large houses were converted to boarding houses, as wealthy families moved to more fashionable neighborhoods.
 The boarders in the 19th century ran the gamut as well, from well-off businessmen to poor laborers, and from single people to families.
-In the 19th century, between 1/3 to 1/2 of urban dwellers rented a room to boarders or were boarders themselves.
+In the 19th century, between a third to half of urban dwellers rented a room to boarders or were boarders themselves.
 In New York in 1869, the cost of living in a boarding house ranged from $2.50 to $40 a week.
 Some boarding houses attracted people with particular occupations or preferences, such as vegetarian meals.

-The boarding house reinforced some social changes: it made it feasible for people to move to a large city, and away from their families.
-This distance from relatives brought social anxieties and complaints that the residents of boarding houses were not respectable.
-Boarding out gave people the opportunity to meet other residents, so they promoted some social mixing.
-This had advantages, such as learning new ideas and new people's stories, and also disadvantages, such as occasionally meeting disreputable or dangerous people.
-Most boarders were men, but women found that they had limited options: a co-ed boarding house might mean meeting objectionable men, but an all-female boarding house might be – or at least be suspected of being – a brothel.
+The boarding house reinforced some social changes: it made it feasible for people to move to a large city and away from their families.
+The distance from relatives brought social anxieties and complaints that the residents of boarding houses were not respectable.
+Boarding out gave people the opportunity to meet other residents and so they promoted some social mixing.
+That had advantages, such as learning new ideas and new people's stories, and also disadvantages, such as occasionally meeting disreputable or dangerous people.
+Most boarders were men, but women found that they had limited options: a co-ed boarding house might mean meeting objectionable men, but an all-female boarding house might be or at least be suspected of being a brothel.

-Boarding houses attracted criticism: in "1916, Walter Krumwilde, a Protestant minister, saw the rooming house or boardinghouse system [as] "spreading its web like a spider, stretching out its arms like an octopus to catch the unwary soul."
-Attempts to reduce boarding house availability had a gendered impact, as boarding houses were typically operated or managed by women "matrons"; closing boarding houses reduced this opportunity for women to make a living from operating these houses.
+Boarding houses attracted criticism: in 1916, Walter Krumwilde, a Protestant minister, saw the rooming house or boardinghouse system [as] "spreading its web like a spider, stretching out its arms like an octopus to catch the unwary soul."
+Attempts to reduce boarding house availability had a gendered impact, as boarding houses were typically operated or managed by women "matrons," and closing boarding houses reduced that opportunity for women to make a living from operating such houses.